Fixed Deposit (FD): Meaning & Definition

 Fixed Deposits (FD) are investment instruments offered by banks and non-banking financial companies, where you can deposit money for a higher rate of interest than savings accounts.
 You can deposit a lump sum of money in fixed deposits for a specific period, ranging from 7 days to 10 years.

 Once the money is invested with a reliable financier, it starts earning an interest based on the duration of the deposit.
-Usually, the defining criteria for fixed deposits are that the money cannot be withdrawn before maturity, but you may withdraw them after paying a penalty.
+Usually, the defining criteria for FD are that the money cannot be withdrawn before maturity, but you may withdraw them after paying a penalty.

 Features of Fixed Deposits